Salcedo, Eastern Samar

 Salcedo (IPA: [ˌsɐlˈsɛdo]; Bungto han Salcedo, Bayan ng Salcedo), officially the Municipality of Salcedo, is a municipality in the province of Eastern Samar, Philippines.
-According to the 2020 census, it has a population of 22,136 people.
+According to the 2024 census, it has a population of 21,335 people.

 History

 The town was formerly a part of Guiuan.
-On December 8, 1862, Salcedo became an independent municipality by a decree of the Bishop of Cebu.
+On December 8, 1862, Salcedo became an independent municipality part of the province of Samar by a decree of the Bishop of Cebu.
 It was named after Juan de Salcedo, a Spanish conquistador.
+On October 23, 1903, it was temporarily returned to Guiuan by virtue of Act No. 960.

 During World War II the Salcedo was part of a large US Navy base Leyte-Samar Naval Base from 1944 to 1946.
 In 1959, the sitio of Balud was converted into a barrio.
+Following the 1965 Samar division plebiscite, Salcedo became part of the new province of Eastern Samar.

 Geography

 Barangays

 Salcedo is politically subdivided into 41 barangays.
 Each barangay consists of puroks and some have sitios.